LDMX-Software/pflib/tool/README.md

 The listing of commands in your current menu is always printed after you execute a command.
 I will omit these menu printouts in this document.
+The commands are listed in all-caps, but the tool is case-insensitive, so I will often list the commands in all lower-case.

 #### pftoolrc Files
 The `pftool` looks at the following locations for a RC file to load configuration options.